 Effective January 1, 1992, we adopted the Outside Directors' Retirement Plan which provides that each non-employee director, upon resignation from the Board of Directors after reaching the age of 65, will receive a cash payment equal to \$5,000 for each full year of service as a director of the Company (and its predecessors and successors) up to \$50,000.
 The plan was terminated in 2011.
-At December 31, 2015 and 2014, we have accrued \$59,000 and \$125,000, which is included in other current liabilities in the Consolidated Balance Sheets, for future payments that were earned under the plan before it was terminated.
+At December 31, 2016 and 2015, we have accrued \$50,000 and \$59,000, respectively, which is included in other current liabilities in the Consolidated Balance Sheets, for future payments that were earned under the plan before it was terminated.